appuio/cloud-portal/README.md

 ## Running unit tests

-Run `npm run test` to execute the unit tests.
+Run `npm run test` to execute the unit tests with jest.

 ## Running end-to-end tests

-Run `npm run e2e` to execute the end-to-end tests via a platform of your choice.
-To use this command, you need to first add a package that implements end-to-end testing capabilities.
+Run `npm run e2e` to execute the end-to-end tests with cypress.

 ## Development